grows on the sunny exposed rock banks

 - Not Threatened

-Bartramia apple moss forms dense, pale green to bluish-green cushions of upright stems with narrow, pointed leaves arranged in a tight spiral.
+It is not just moss.
+Bartramia apple moss forms dense, pale green to bluish-green cushions.
+Of upright stems with narrow, pointed leaves.
+Arranged in a tight spiral.
 The cushions look like small, green pincushions.
 But the real show is happening elsewhere.
 A moss that hides its best feature.

-The sporophytes – the spore-producing structures – grow on short stalks from the stem tips.
-The capsules are spherical, pale green to yellowish-green, and covered in tiny, white, star-shaped hairs.
+The sporophytes are the spore-producing structures.
+They grow on short stalks from the stem tips.
+The capsules are spherical.
+Pale green to yellowish-green.
+Covered in tiny, white, star-shaped hairs.
 They look exactly like miniature apples.
-A crop of microscopic fruit on a tiny orchard, no bigger than a pinhead.
+A crop of microscopic fruit on a tiny orchard.
+No bigger than a pinhead.
 A moss that grows apples.

-The leaves themselves are narrow and pointed, with a distinct midrib and a toothed margin near the tip.
+The leaves themselves are narrow and pointed.
+With a distinct midrib and a toothed margin near the tip.
 The dense spiral arrangement gives the plant a neat, tidy appearance.
-Reproduction happens by spores released from those apple-like capsules, the white star-shaped hairs helping with dispersal.
+Reproduction happens by spores released from those apple-like capsules.
+The white star-shaped hairs help with dispersal.

 But they are there.
 Growing fruit no bigger than a pinhead.
 A tiny orchard on a rock.